IHoKo/VED-PowerBI-Dash/README.md

 | **Average Speed (km/h)** | Mean speed across all recorded trips: **40.40 km/h** |
 | **Average Trips per Vehicle** | Average number of trips per vehicle: **10.82** |

+> 💡 **Tip:** Hover over cards, pie charts, or bars to view additional tooltip insights.
+For example, hovering over a slice of the **Engine Type** pie chart will show Engine Configuration Bar chart for each group.
 ---

 ### 📍 Visualizations Explained

 - **📌 Trip Map (Top Right)**
 - Displays all recorded vehicle trips using GPS data.
 - Useful for understanding travel density and coverage area.
+- 📍 **Click on a vehicle bar** in the *Average Load %* chart to filter the trip map and see only the trips taken by that specific vehicle.

 - **🔋 HV Battery SOC (State of Charge)**
   - Shows the SOC per vehicle as a sorted bar chart.